rklancer/sproutcore-book/sproutcore book.md

 Jolley's determination to keep his project genuinely open--the situation is rapidly improving.
-This book is one of several efforts to help mainstream developers learn to use Sproutcore to write apps that are as fast, fluid, and flexible as any native app--yet that can be accessed in nearly any web browser merely by clicking on a link.
+This book is one of several efforts to help mainstream developers learn to use Sproutcore to write apps that are as fast, fluid, and flexible as any native app, yet that can be accessed in nearly any web browser merely by clicking on a link.

 This book has three sections.
 The Introduction explores briefly what it means